kavehg/enforcer-one/README.md

-# Enforcer-One
+# Enforcer One

-Enforcer one is a process monitoring tool.
+Enforcer One is a simple process monitoring tool.
 Start an "X-Wing" process on each host where you would like to monitor processes.
 The X-Wings will report their all process changes to the "Death Star".

 The Application is broken into 3 Major Components: